top of page

 Coping Mechanisms

-I went to see my Primary Care Physician for a check-up and was told my blood pressure was through the roof and had it been any higher, she would have sent me straight to the ER.
-Everything seemed like a crisis and I couldn't discern what was an actual true emergency or just smoke and mirrors.
-Mae stopped going to high school, became severely depressed, and had to be hospitalized again.
+I went to see my Primary Care Physician for a check-up and was told that my blood pressure was through the roof.
+It could have been any higher, and she would have sent me straight to the ER.
+Everything seemed like a crisis, and I couldn't differentiate between an actual emergency or just smoke and mirrors.

 A Brief Travel Respite

 I stayed with M at his Air BNB in my own room and slowly started getting my groove back.
 I hadn't been scuba diving in almost 15 years but still had my PADI card from 1994.
 I took a refresher course and went on 2 dives almost every day I was there.
 The feeling of meditation and freedom underwater in another world fed my soul.
-By the way, if you ever get the opportunity to go to Roatan, check out Bananarama Dive Resort.

 You'll Never Know Where You'll Find Your Tribe

 I met some amazing humans… Adrienne and Alex.
 She is a Broadway performer and he is a programmer for Apple.
-We went scuba diving, danced and hugged sloths together!
+We went scuba diving, danced, and hugged sloths together!
 M did his own thing and stayed in the Air BNB happily alone.
 He wanted me to stay longer than the 8 days, for why I don’t know; but I knew it was time to go back to Boise and deal with life.

 One of the last nights I was there, Adrienne looked at me seriously and said “Jen.
 I see your light.
 Don’t let anyone or anything ever fade it.”
 Sometimes you can know people for only a few days or even a few hours and know they are your people.
-I was feeling more like myself again and ready to face the world at home.
+I felt more like myself again and ready to face the world at home.

 Recent Posts